schoolmasterd/IllinoisCarp/README.md

 # IllinoisCarp
 Data and Code to accompany EAP22-0071

 Schoolmaster Jr., DR, Coulter, AA, Kallis, JL, Glover, DC, Dettmers, JM and RA Erickson.
-Applying metapopulation models to guide invasive species control: Divergent strategies for limiting local versus regional populations of Bighead Carp in the Illinois River.
-Ecological Applications.
+Analysis of per capita contributions from a spatial model provides strategies for controlling spread of invasive carp.
+Ecosphere.

 The data used for this work are publicly available at: